ang-zeyu/infisearch/docs/src/search_configuration.md

 For brevity, this page covers only a subset of the most important options.

-The subsequent section on [renderers](./search_configuration_renderers.md) provides a more advanced API to customise the html output.
+The subsequent sub-chapter on [renderers](./search_configuration_renderers.md) provides a more advanced API to customise the html output.
 If you have a configuration use case that cannot be achieved without these APIs, and you think should be included as a simpler configuration option here, feel free to raise a feature request!

 ### Input Element